 Share

 However, like the childhood monsters lurking under your bed, there’s nothing to fear about the WSoD once you confront the problem head-on.
-All it takes is a logical process to root out the cause and get your website back online.
+It takes a logical process to root out the cause and get your website back online.

-In this article, we’ll look at what causes the WSoD, before running through six steps you can take to banish it forever, making everything right with the world once again.
+In this article, we’ll look at what causes the WSoD before running through six steps you can take to banish it forever, making everything right with the world once again.
+If you are looking for general WordPress troubleshooting steps, take a look at this article.
+Let’s get started!

 What Causes the White Screen of Death?

-In a nutshell, the WSoD is a completely blank screen that greets you when trying to access your website.
-While there are many potential causes, you’ll typically find the issue is down to one of the following three:
+In a nutshell, the WSoD is an entirely blank screen that greets you when trying to access your website.
+While there are many potential causes, you’ll commonly find the issue is down to one of the following three:

 • Incompatibility between your theme and a plugin (or plugins), or between plugins.